Team15ECE3400/Team15ECE3400.github.io/Milestones/Milestone4/Milestone4report.md

 To add sound, we initialized our play_tone module from lab 3, and integrated the tone controlling module into our VGA display code.
 We enable sound by setting our enable_sound to equal allDone (the visual done signal) so that the sound is generated only when the screen turns pink and all nodes are visited.

 ![_](./Milestone4Photos/IMG_5851.JPG)
->Figure X. Actual Maze used for testing
+>Figure 1.
+Actual Maze used for testing

 ![_](./Milestone4Photos/IMG_5850.JPG)
->Figure X. Virtual Maze after completion
+>Figure 2.
+Virtual Maze after completion

 https://youtu.be/5IiT6Euqq5U
->Figure X. Maze exploration with robot video
+>Figure 3.
+Maze exploration with robot video